 Therefore, double-checking the validity of any communication is essential.
 Always contact companies or individuals to verify their authenticity.
 Doing so might help to prevent you from making an error and sending payment to these organizations.
 On your computer, never fall for phishing or scamming either.
 Always proceed cautiously and never jump on offers that seem too good to be true.

 In addition, if you have elderly or vulnerable friends, relatives, or neighbors, you might want to make them aware of their existence.
 This way, they can also avoid losing their money.
 Finally, paying less can often be about combining a bit of research with a desire to save money.
 As a result, you will spend less money on what you want than on those you think you need.

 Of course, there are lots of ways you can spend less money and start saving more.
 For example, try consolidating your credit card debt.
 Doing so will save you on interest fees over the years.
 You can also begin to cook at home more and use coupons for groceries.

 Finally, cut the cord on expensive services like Netflix and Hulu and decrease your internet speed.
-By doing all these things and changing some habits, you’ll see how you can spend less money this year!
+You’ll see how you can spend less money this year doing all these things and changing some habits!
 And finally, start saving too.